HAFLQ: Heterogeneous Adaptive Federated LoRA Fine-tuned LLM with Quantization: Introduction

-The rest of the paper is organized as follows: Section II introduces the system model; Section III presents our novel importance-based parameters truncation and freezing schemes and our adaptive global aggregation; Section IV presents the numerical results; and finally, Section V concludes the paper.
+The rest of the paper is organized as follows: Section II introduces the system model.
+Sections III and IV describe the salience-driven adaptive LLM quantization scheme and the importance-based parameter truncation and freezing schemes, respectively.
+Section V proposes an importance-aware and bandwidth-adaptive communication quantization scheme, followed by Section VI, which presents the adaptive global aggregation scheme.
+Numerical results are discussed in Section VII, and conclusions are summarized in Section VIII.